 It wasn’t just the great food and snacks - as important as those were - it was the content!
 We took the time to consider ideas that had meaning and significance in our lives.
 We talked about so many things; our favorite new restaurants, films we had seen recently, right through to what we were learning as we’d go through life’s ups and downs.
 Often we discussed the Bible; we considered what it said and thought about how it could change our perspectives on everyday life.

-Through these informal, and what often seemed like inconsequential meetups, my life was changed.
+Through these informal, and what often seemed like inconsequential meet-ups, my life was changed.
 It was a slow process, but over time my attitudes started to change, and my priorities started to re-order.
-I didn’t fully appreciate it at the time, but in those moments spent in the company of others, my life was being transformed.
+I didn’t fully appreciate it then, but in those moments spent in the company of others, my life was being transformed.

 This is something we can all experience, and you - as a WordGo Guide - get to play a significant role in helping those just like you to experience the same.